How to Find Your Vocal Range and Voice Type

 Move down one half step at a time (i.e. note by note) seeing which notes your voice can match naturally without strain.

 Keep moving down the keyboard until you hit a note you notice you’re singing with a “breathy” quality.
 NOT CROAKY!
-If your voice is croaking when you try to hit the note, you’ve gone too far.
+If your voice is croaking when you try to hit the note, you’ve gone too far outside of your natural vocal range.

 Now, write down the absolute lowest note you can hit naturally – without being “breathy” – (ex/ A2) and write down the note right below it that you can hit, but only with a “breathy” voice.